enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-explore-the-file-system/ls.md

 2. List only directories names into /root folder

-3. List /root content, descending sorted by modification time
+3. List /root content, ascending sorted by modification time